mjl-/mox/README.md

 You can also run mox with docker image "docker.io/moxmail/mox", with tags like "latest", "0.0.1" and "0.0.1-go1.20.1-alpine3.17.2", see https://hub.docker.com/r/moxmail/mox.
 See docker-compose.yml in this repository for instructions on starting.
+You must run docker with host networking, because mox needs to find your actual public IP's and get the remote IPs for incoming connections, not a local/internal NAT IP.

 # Quickstart

-The easiest way to get started with serving email for your domain is to get a vm/machine dedicated to serving email, name it [host].[domain] (e.g. mail.example.com), login as root, create user "mox" and its homedir by running `useradd -d /home/mox mox && mkdir /home/mox` (or pick another directory), download mox to that directory, and generate a configuration for your desired email address at your domain:
+The easiest way to get started with serving email for your domain is to get a vm/machine dedicated to serving email, name it [host].[domain] (e.g. mail.example.com), login as root, and run:

+	# Create mox user and homedir (or pick another name or homedir):
+	useradd -m -d /home/mox mox

+	cd /home/mox
+	... compile or download mox to this directory, see above ...

+	# Generate config files for your address/domain:
 	./mox quickstart you@example.com

-This creates an account, generates a password and configuration files, prints the DNS records you need to manually create and prints commands to start mox and optionally install mox as a service.
+The quickstart creates an account, generates a password and configuration files, prints the DNS records you need to manually create and prints commands to start mox and optionally install mox as a service.

 A dedicated machine is highly recommended because modern email requires HTTPS, and mox currently needs it for automatic TLS.
 You could combine mox with an existing webserver, but it requires more configuration.
-If you want to serve websites on the same machine, use the webserver built into mox.
+If you want to serve websites on the same machine, consider using the webserver built into mox.
+If you want to run an existing webserver on port 443/80, see "mox help quickstart", it'll tell you to run "./mox quickstart -existing-webserver you@example.com".

 After starting, you can access the admin web interface on internal IPs.